CABLE-LSM/CABLE/documentation/docs/developer_guide/other_resources/build_system.md

 ## Setting compiler flags

-The recommended compiler flags for debug and release builds are set in the [CMakeLists.txt][CMakeLists.txt] file via [`target_compile_options`](https://cmake.org/cmake/help/latest/command/target_compile_options.html).
+The recommended compiler flags for debug and release builds for each compiler are set in the [CMakeLists.txt][CMakeLists.txt] file via the `CABLE_<COMPILER_ID>_Fortran_FLAGS*` variables.
 These can be modified if required.

 ???+ warning
     Compiler flags should be guarded by a check on the compiler ID as they are generally compiler specific.
 See [`CMAKE_<LANG>_COMPILER_ID`](https://cmake.org/cmake/help/latest/variable/CMAKE_LANG_COMPILER_ID.html) for a list of supported compiler IDs.